Former Theranos CEO Elizabeth Holmes reports to prison to serve her 11-year sentence for fraud

 Former Theranos CEO Elizabeth Holmes was taken into custody Tuesday to begin serving her 11-year sentence at a Texas prison for swindling investors of hundreds of millions of dollars and lying about her biotech company's blood-testing technology.

+The former executive will be able to receive visits from her family at the facility, where there are spaces for children to play and host family gatherings, the Wall Street Journal reported.
+Holmes will be permitted to hold her children in her lap and breastfeed her newborn daughter, according to Bureau of Prisons policies.

+It's unknown if Holmes will serve the entirety of her sentence at the Bryan facility, and it's possible she could leave the camp before then through an early-release program.
+Federal inmates can have their sentences reduced by participating in certain prison programs or earning rewards for good behavior, according to the Office of Justice.

-Maintaining she was treated unfairly during the trial, Holmes sought to remain free while she appealed her conviction.
+Holmes' arrival at the facility comes after Holmes fought to remain out of the prison system while she appealed her conviction.
 But that bid was rejected by U.S. District Judge Edward Davila, who presided over her trial, and the Ninth Circuit Court of Appeals, leaving her no other avenue left to follow but the one that will take her to prison nearly 20 years after she founded Theranos.

 The Associated Press contributed reporting.